What Are You Drinking?

 Published by Renee Reid

-Welcome to the Diabetic Toolbox, where we are helping midlife folks win the battle against prediabetes.
-If you are prediabetic or have a family history of type 2 Diabetes you will find tools and tips to help you to lose weight naturally, heal your mindset, and strengthen your body through yoga and walking.
-So, if you are ready to heal connect and grow, you are in the right place.
+Welcome to the Diabetic Toolbox, where we are helping midlife folks win the battle against prediabetes and type 2 diabetes.
+If you are prediabetic or have a family history of type 2 Diabetes, you will find tools and tips to help you lose weight naturally, heal your mindset, and strengthen your body through yoga and walking.
+So, if you are ready to heal, connect, and grow, you are in the right place.
 Join the Movement!
 Hosted by award-winning podcaster, certified health coach, and yoga teacher Renee Reid.